 The irony however, is most of the cool things that set the MY00 STI apart from its WRX counterpart have been long forgotten in Brian’s search for a serious Clubsprint contender!
 STI 5 speed?
 Gone, making way for a careful selection of STI 6 speed and rear diff.
 Factory 2L including forged pistons?
 Also gone, try a 2.6L Cosworth crate motor including billet crank and Variable Cam Timing!
 Even the red (must be faster right?) inlet manifold has been scrapped in favour of a Cosworth item including Polycarbonate TGV deletes (also) from Cosworth!
 As Australian agents for Cosworth, Tunehouse’s Jim Ghelis had the engine package on route while he started to get the ball rolling on the wiring required to get the VIPEC talking to the new engine including getting those VVT’s up and running for the fattest torque curve possible!

-The car was already fitted with TEIN SuperStreet Coilovers from a previous visit and a quick inspection saw them retained for this event – As for the rest, Whiteline was quickly called upon to replace almost everything else!
+The car was already fitted with TEIN SuperStreet Coilovers from a previous visit and a quick inspection saw them retained for this event – as for the rest, Whiteline was quickly called upon to replace almost everything else!
 With grip likely to be the deciding factor on the day, the guys at Tunehouse knew only too well the suspensions job is to keep the tyres in contact with the ground as much as possible!
 With some very special gear and a Tunehouse top secret wheel alignment in place, testing soon proved they had every square inch of tyre contact patch working hard!
-A last minute, albeit planned upgrade to the brakes saw 6pot Alcon Callipers bolted onto the front and 2pot Brembo’s on the rear, all in time for the test and tune day, prior to WTAC – And did this thing move and stop?!
+A last minute, albeit planned upgrade to the brakes saw six-pot Alcon calipers bolted on the front and two-pot Brembos on the rear, all in time for the test and tune day, prior to WTAC – and did this thing move and stop?!

 Check out a detailed coverage on our 2011 World Time Attack Challenge report.
 Let’s just say great results were achieved, lots of data collected and plans hatched!
 More grip and more development is already on the cards, this will be one car to watch out for at WTAC 2012!